Shimabara Rebellion: Aftermath

-After the castle fell, the shogunate forces beheaded an estimated 37,000 rebels and sympathizers.
-Amakusa Shirō's severed head was taken to Nagasaki for public display, and the entire complex at Hara Castle was burned to the ground and buried together with the bodies of all the dead.
+After the castle fell, the shogunate forces executed an estimated 37,000 rebels and sympathizers as punishment.
+Amakusa Shirō's severed head was taken to Nagasaki for public display, and the entire complex at Hara Castle was burned to the ground and buried, together with the bodies of all the dead.

 Because the shogunate suspected that European Catholics had been involved in spreading the rebellion, Portuguese traders were driven out of the country.
-The policy of national seclusion was made more strict by 1639.
+The policy of national seclusion was made stricter by 1639.
 An existing ban on the Christian religion was then enforced stringently, and Christianity in Japan survived only by going underground.

 Another part of the shogunate's actions after the rebellion was to excuse the clans which had aided its efforts militarily from the building contributions which it routinely required from various domains.
-However, Matsukura Katsuie's domain was given to another lord, Kōriki Tadafusa, and Matsukura began to be pressured by the shogunate to commit honourable ritual suicide, called seppuku.
+However, Matsukura Katsuie's domain was given to another lord, Kōriki Tadafusa, and Matsukura began to be pressured by the shogunate to commit honourable ritual suicide (seppuku).
 However, after the body of a peasant was found in his residence, proving his misrule and brutality, Matsukura was beheaded in Edo.
-The Terazawa clan survived, but died out almost 10 years later, due to Katataka's lack of a successor.
+Terasawa Katataka's lands were also confiscated, and he committed seppuku as well, ending his family line.

-On the Shimabara peninsula, most towns experienced a severe to total loss of population as a result of the rebellion.
+On the Shimabara peninsula, most towns experienced a severe to total loss of men as a result of the rebellion.
 In order to maintain the rice fields and other crops, immigrants were brought from other areas across Japan to resettle the land.
 All inhabitants were registered with local temples, whose priests were required to vouch for their members' religious affiliation.
 Following the rebellion, Buddhism was strongly promoted in the area.
 Certain customs were introduced which remain unique to the area today.
 Towns on the Shimabara peninsula also continue to have a varied mix of dialects due to the mass immigration from other parts of Japan.

-With the exception of periodic, localized peasant uprisings, the Shimabara Rebellion was the last large-scale armed clash in Japan until the 1860s.
+With the exception of periodic, localized peasant uprisings, the Shimabara Rebellion was the last large-scale armed clash in Japan until the Boshin War.

+Memorials

+The Tomioka Christian Memorial (富岡吉利支丹供養碑, Tomioka Kirishitan kuyōhi), also known as the Senninzuka (千人塚) in the town of Reihoku, Kumamoto was erected in 1647 by Suzuki Shigenari, the first magistrate of the Amakusa islands following the rebellion.
+Located on a slight elevation at the sea edge, at the northwestern tip of Shimoshima Island, it is a natural andesite monolith 1.92 meters high by 82 centimeters wide and 41 centimeters thick.
+A kuyōtō with a Buddhist inscription, it is a form of stupa built for the purpose of memorial service so that the deceased can rest in peace.
+The site marks the spot where rebels assembled prior to marching on nearby Tomioka Castle, and is claimed to be the mass grave of the surviving rebels who were executed by the Tokugawa Shogunate following the end of the rebellion.
+It was designated a National Historic Site in 1937.